Mission

 In November 2012, Tasha was named one of Avenue Magazine’s Top 40 under 40 and in January of 2011, she was named by the Calgary Herald as one of their 20 people to watch out for.
 She is also featured in the Canadian Screen award winning documentary “About Her”, as one of nine young women sharing their unique cancer journey.

-Lisa Farstad is the Vice President, Corporate Services with Freehold Royalties and Rife Resources where she is responsible for the areas of human resources, culture, information technology, cyber security, data innovation & analytics, communication and administrative.
+Lisa Farstad is the Vice President, Corporate Services with Freehold Royalties, where she is responsible for the areas of human resources, culture, information technology, cyber security, data innovation & analytics, communication and administration.

 Lisa enjoys giving back to the community and has previously served as a Director with Wings of Hope Breast Cancer Foundation and as a Mentor with the Chartered Professionals in Human Resources of Alberta mentorship program.
 Lisa joined the Epilepsy Association Board of Directors in 2024 as growing up, Lisa saw her sister struggle with epilepsy and would like to support the work of the organization as she understands the impact this can have on individuals and families.